How I recovered from losing my cat (recovering from pet loss)

 I continue to remember the day I first saw her on my brothers couch.
 I was so jealous because I thought it was his girlfriends new cat.
 He said she’s actually mine, and I got so happy I cradled her like a baby because she was so tiny.
 I was small too and I’m always happy to know that I got the chance to grow up with such an angelic cat.
 (I’m crying now just remembering seeing her on the couch)

 I’m celebrating Gati every May 27th now and December 24th, which is when she was adopted.
 I also celebrate every January 15th which is when she first came to live with me.

 I love this site because you can make your own memorial for your cat.
 It’s very cute and fun and it’s a great way to celebrate your pet! rainbowsbridge.com

-I got this Frida Kahlo artwork at a festival I went to with Alex.
+I got this artwork at a festival I went to with my husband.
 I loved it because I never knew Frida had a cat.
 It looked a lot like me and Gati because I would always listen to my favorite songs and dance with her.
 I put these photos around Gati’s ashes to kind of make a shrine.

-12. Celebrate your pet’s life by doing what you always wanted to do with them.
+12. celebrate their life by doing what you wanted to do

 I guess this might not work if you don’t get another pet.
 This might not be helpful if you didn’t plan anything with them either lol

 For me, I planned on living in a tiny home with Gati and taking her out for a walk or on an adventure.
 I still want to live in a small house, but I’ll have her with me in a different way.
 I’m always really happy with my life now because I know I’ll help the lives of many cats, that’s what I’m doing to celebrate Gati.
 I’m still doing the things I wanted to do with her!
 Have your pet’s live on in your life!

 When Gati passed, I wanted to help other cats by volunteering at shelters or fostering.
 I couldn’t do it at the time since I was already super busy with school and work.